 Everyone is welcome to come and join in a time of prayer for each other, our Church and our Community

-Please be praying for the family to
+Please be praying for

 Over the course of 2015, we as a church will be working through the book of John, with the primary purpose of growing in the knowledge of the Lord Jesus Christ.
 My prayer is that the Gospel of John will give Village Church a fuller, deeper and richer understanding of the person of the Lord Jesus Christ.
 Knowing and loving Christ is how we are dramatically liberated from sin and temptation.
 It is that which is used by God through the Spirit, to transform us into His image.
 (Jn.
 8:31-32, 16:13-15, Rom.
 8:32).